 It allows the scanner to see real-time heart functions and choose which slice to view.

-M-mode and doppler (spectral - with choice to have clour-mapping or not) echocardiography allows measurements to be taken and compared with normal values.
+M-mode and Doppler (spectral - with choice to have clour-mapping or not) echocardiography allows measurements to be taken and compared with average values.

 HCM is usually easily detected using these techniques.